MIRI Coronagraphic Recommended Strategies

 If using SECOND EXPOSURE TA, the centroid measurements of the two symmetric acquisitions are averaged and used to make the final slew to the center of the coronagraph.
 This results in smaller mean offsets when compared to scenarios involving a single TA, especially for the 4QPMs since the two acquisitions help average out the symmetrical effect of the 4QPM on the centroid error.
 However, this technique requires more slews, which translate in a larger final dispersion of the pointings.
-Performing a single acquisition yeilds the best repeatability, albeit less accurate centering, making it the favourable TA procedure for satisfying the pointing requirements for the MIRI 4QPMs.
-We recommend restrincting the use of the SECOND EXPOSURE strategy to cases where possible latent images will compromise coronagraph science (e.g. searching for planet companions at small angular seperations).
+Performing a single acquisition yields the best repeatability, albeit less accurate centering, making it the favorable TA procedure for satisfying the pointing requirements for the MIRI 4QPMs.
+We recommend restricting the use of the SECOND EXPOSURE strategy to cases where possible latent images will compromise coronagraph science (e.g. searching for planet companions at small angular separations).

 Utilizing the Exposure Time Calculator (ETC)